 - Hosting and support the computer networking and internet capabilities of some primary school networks.

-- Providing access to accademy resources, including specialist staff, access to our Green Screen Studio, drama and media facilities and hosting events in the academy theatre and meeting rooms.
+- Providing access to academy resources, including specialist staff, access to our Green Screen Studio, drama and media facilities and hosting events in the academy theatre and meeting rooms

-Over the past twelve months, we have work in collaboration with a number our local primaries schools on a range of projects which we tailor to their requirements.
+We have worked in collaboration with a number our local primaries schools on a range of projects which we tailor to their requirements.
 Schools include:

 - Ryders Hayes School